 The files contain the following information:

 - users.csv: This file contains basic member information.
 The key identifier for Officevibe is the email address.
-This is also where you can set fields like the first name, last name, job title, and language.
+You can also set fields like first name, last name, this will now be available in the Custom Integration and language.
 Creating new members is done by adding a line, and removing a member is done by removing a line.
 Acceptable values for language are:

-- groups.csv: This file contains basic team definitions, with an ID* and a name.
-As the ID is preserved, this allows a team to be renamed without consequence.
+- groups.csv: This file contains basic team definitions with an ID* and a name.
+As the ID is preserved, a team can be renamed without consequence.
 If sub-teams are required, these should also be created within this file.